sagar-chadha/Data-Science-Projects/README.md

 ### Welcome!

 This repository holds data science projects that I undertook to apply my learning in the field.
-Each project is accompanied by a ReadME file that talks about what I have done and the concepts I used for my analysis.
+Each project is accompanied by a ReadME file that talks about what I have done and the concepts I used for my analysis. `Repository Files` folder has the necessary charts and figures required for each analysis.

 Cheers!